Overview#

 Solar geometry (GeometryMixin)

-Adds reference geometry to a scene: the Sun sphere (radius \(1\,R_\odot\)), spherical shells at arbitrary radii, planar discs (e.g., the ecliptic plane), longitude/latitude grid lines, and the Thomson sphere (the sphere of unit optical depth for Thomson scattering, centered halfway between the Sun and the observer).
+Adds reference geometry to a scene: the Sun sphere (radius \(1\,R_\odot\)), spherical shells at arbitrary radii, planar discs (e.g., the ecliptic plane), longitude/latitude grid lines, and the Thomson sphere (the sphere defined by the closest approach of all forward lines-of-sight to the Sun, or equivalently 90 degrees scattering angle).
+This sphere is centered halfway between the Sun and the observer.

 Structured-grid slices (GridMeshMixin)